w3h9uf/readings/ddia.md

 - a key principle of _snapshot isolation_ is __readers never block writers, and writers never block readers__

 - _dirty writes_, _lost updates_ and _write skew_ are three.   common race conditions that can occur when different transactions concurrently try to write to the same object

+### Serializability
+> Serializable isolation is usually regarded as the strongest isolation level.
+It guarantees that eventhough transactions may execute in parallel, the end result is the same as if they had executed oneat a time, serially, without any concurrency.
+Thus, the database guarantees that if thetransactions behave correctly when run individually, they continue to be correct when runconcurrently—in other words, the database prevents all possible race conditions.

+#### Actual Serial Execution
+- _VoltDB/H-Store, Redis, Datomic_
+- Every transaction must be small and fast, because it takes only one slow transaction to stall all transaction processing

+#### Two-Phase Locking (2PL)
+- Two-Phase Locking is __not__ Two-Phase Commit (2PC)

+> Several transactionsare allowed to concurrently read the same object as long as nobody is writing to it.
+But as soon asanyone wants to write (modify or delete) an object, exclusive access is required

+- In 2PL, writers don't just block writers; they also block readers and vice versa.

+- Implementation: have two kinds of lock - _shared mode_ and _exclusive mode_.
+Read will acquire shared mode lock and can be shared by other shared mode lock, write will acquire exclusive mode lock which cannot be shared by other locks.
+If a transaction needs to first read then write, it may upgrade shared lock to exclusive lock.
+As per _deadlock_, database detects it and abort one of the transactions.
+Then application will retry.

+#### Serializable Snapshot Isolation (SSI)